Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit and the door which gives access to the other sacraments.

 Venue of Spiritual Preparation: SFX ROOM, Level 2 Parish Center

 For youth/ adult baptism:

-To receive the Sacrament of Baptism, print and fill in the most suitable form. and pass the hardcopy to the Parish office or email the filled up form to email@example.com.
+To receive the Sacrament of Baptism, print and fill in the most suitable form. and pass the hardcopy to the Parish office or email the filled up form to email@example.com or firstname.lastname@example.org.
 The ministry will follow up with you accordingly.
-Registration is open and the session begins in June.
+Registration is open from Easter to June, with the sessions beginning in June.

 13-23 years old - Rite of Christian Initiation (Youths)